 You can simply apply the cream to clean skin after you take off your shoes when you get home, and/or to follow up a foot soak or a DIY pedicure.
 For even better results, put the cream on before bed nightly, and put socks on once absorbed.

 Now relax, unwind and enjoy the blissful feeling of your refreshed feet!
 You have everything in your arsenal for all of your sore feet needs, and you know how to choose the best healthy feet foot cream for sore feet.
-I hope you liked this article because I always love sharing my tips, from my home to yours.
+We hope you liked this article because we always love sharing our tips, from our home to yours.